rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-The +after_commit+ and +after_rollback+ callbacks are guaranteed to be called for all models created, updated, or destroyed within a transaction block.
+The `after_commit` and `after_rollback` callbacks are guaranteed to be called for all models created, updated, or destroyed within a transaction block.
 If any exceptions are raised within one of these callbacks, they will be ignored so that they don't interfere with the other callbacks.
 As such, if your callback code could raise an exception, you'll need to rescue it and handle it appropriately within the callback.